Types of Buyer Behavior

 However, as a marketer, you should apply different marketing tactics to make them come back to your brand.
 For this, offering different product lines, adding new features to existing products, offering discounts, and different offers would be great to keep them coming back.

 Normally, habitual buyers are not price-conscious as well as quality-conscious.
 These buyers purchase products they are regularly using over the price and quality.
 This is because they may be loyal to the brand.

 Consumer involvement is also low in habitual buying.
 Customers do not give much thought to the products they purchase when they are making daily purchases.
 They either purchase from their preferred brand, the one they frequently use the one that is readily accessible at the store, or the least expensive one.

-You might be able to persuade clients to change their buying behavior by reaching out to them when they’d typically make their purchase and enticing them with an alluring offer, which would bring customers to your business.
+You might be able to persuade clients to change their buying behavior by reaching out to them when they typically make their purchases and enticing them with an alluring offer, which would bring customers to your business.

 After the above discussion, it can be said that consumers buying decision is dependent upon their behavior.
 There are different types of buyer behavior, and every behavior gives a unique message about the buyer.
 So be careful while making a product and marketing it to different consumers.

 Read Next: Consumer Buying Process